WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you create, edit, and save your pages/posts, WordPress begins to store new revisions in its database.
-These show up in a Revisions section at the bottom of the post editor …
+As soon as you edit and save a page/post, WordPress begins to store new post revisions in its database.
+These show up in a Revisions box below the content editor …

-Autosave and post revisions are no doubt functions that help make work more efficient.
-If you write or edit extensively, however, over time the number of revisions can start to build up.
-This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.
+For most users, having autosave and automatic revisions is a good thing.
+If you write and edit often, however, the revisions can start to build up.
+This can significantly increase the size of your WordPress database, so it’s important to also be able to manage your revisions.

 (Post revisions can really add up after a while)

-For example, if there are 100 posts on your site and each post has 15 revisions you could be storing an extra 1,500 copies of old data.
-If your post averages 100KB data, then with 1,500 revisions, the total database space wasted is about 150MB.
+For example, if there are 200 posts published on your site and each post has 15 revisions your WordPress database could be storing an extra 3,000 copies of old data.
+If your post is approximately 100KB data, then with 3,000 revisions of that post, the total space wasted is about 300MB.

-The good news is that there are various free plugins for WordPress that can help you control and manage your revisions and reduce the size of your WordPress database.
-Let’s take a look at a few of these:
+Fortunately, there are some really great free plugins that can help you manage your revisions and reduce the size of your database.
+Here are a few of these:

 Better Delete Revision

-Better Delete Revision removes redundant post revisions from your database as well as database content related to each revision like relationships, tags, meta data, and more.
+This plugin deletes redundant revisions of posts from your WordPress database and other database content related to each revision such as relationships, meta data, tags, and more.

-Log into your WordPress admin section, then go to the admin navigation menu and click on click on Settings > Better Delete Revision …
+In the WP Dashboard, click on Settings > Better Delete Revision …

 This brings you to the Better Delete Revision Manager panel.
-Click ’Check Revision Posts’ to calculate how many redundant post revisions you can safely delete from the database …
+Click the ‘Check Revision Posts’ button to calculate how many redundant post revisions can be safely deleted from the database …

-Depending on the number of posts and revisions related to each post entry, the plugin display a table of post revisions stored in your database …
+Depending on the number of posts and revisions related to each post entry, the plugin displays a table of revisions stored in the WordPress database …

-The unnecessary items will be deleted from your WordPress database …
+The redundant revisions will be cleared from your database …

-Like the other plugins described in this section, you can also use this plugin to optimize your site’s database …
+Like the other plugins listed in this section, you can also use Better Delete Revisions to optimize the site’s database …

-The plugin checks to see if the database needs to be optimized and provides a one-click optimization feature that does not require you to log into your hosting control panel …
+Better Delete Revision checks to see if your database needs to be optimized and runs an easy one-click WordPress database table optimization routine without the need to log into your hosting control panel or use technical applications …

 For more details, go here: Better Delete Revision Plugin For WordPress